npm/rfcs/accepted/0000-validate-signatures.md

 #### Failure case: Signature keys/and or public npmjs.com keys are not known by the CLI

-If the known `keyid`s don't match the ones on https://npmjs.com/public-keys the `validate-signatures` command will error not attempting to validate any signatures.
+If the known `keyid`s don't match the ones on https://npmjs.com/public-keys the `verify-signatures` command will error not attempting to verify any signatures.
 Assume the client is out-of-date and needs to be updated but an attacker could also be tampering with returned package signatures.